 Step 3: Choose Your Podcasting Equipment

 Instead, choose a microphone that offers good sound quality and easy setup.
-Here are a few popular choices:
+One of the most popular podcasting microphone brands is Audio-Technica.
+Here are a few other popular choices:

 |Samson Go||Best bang for your buck||– Portable- Simple construction||– Can accidentally switch recording modes||$39|

 |Blu Yeti||Most versatile||– 4 recording patterns- Good quality build- XLR interface||– Cumbersome||$118|

 |HyperX QuadCast||Best USB microphones||– Easy to operate- Muting notification- Good build quality||– Boosts sibilants||$134|

 |Blue Ember||Best studio mic||– Off-axis rejection- Portable for XLR- Versatile||– Requires 48V phantom power- Needs a pop filter||$99|